 Savings also can help pay for a special needs advocate, an expert in special education who can help you navigate the paperwork, programs, and laws that affect what services your child qualifies for.
 Special needs advocates can save parents money in the long run by using their expertise to ensure that kids get all the services they're entitled to from their local school district.

-To find an advocate in your area, contact your local school district, organizations focused on your child's disability, or local colleges with special needs programs for a referral.
+To find an advocate in your area, ask other parents for recommendations or contact your local school district, organizations focused on your child's disability, or local colleges with special needs programs for a referral.

 6. Write a Letter of Intent